 Best true wireless earbuds 2020

-At they're affordable price compared to the big name rivals out there, the Cambridge Audio Melomania 1 wireless earbuds should be lacking in a few areas but they're really not.
+At their affordable price compared to the big name rivals out there, the Cambridge Audio Melomania 1 wireless earbuds should be lacking in a few areas but they're really not.

 They might not have the most striking design but they're lightweight and comfortable.
 The buttons can handle a whole range of functions once you learn the system, too.

 More importantly, there's excellent battery life on offer here combined with top sound quality so what more could you want?
 Perhaps noise cancelling but not at this price.